 My Obamacare Nightmare

 After that disaster, we signed up for Obamacare during the open enrollment period in 2013.
 Initially, everything looked reasonable.
-The $425 monthly premiums with a $4,000 deductible per person wasn’t so bad for our family.
-Everyone still healthy.
+The $425 monthly premiums with a $4,000 deductible per person weren’t so bad for our family.
+Everyone was still healthy.
 So we dealt with nothing more than routine checkups and shots for our daughter in the first year.
 In 2015, the monthly premiums rose to $550 with a $5,500 deductible per person.
 In 2016, those premiums went up again to $610.
 And then my son Max was born in November.
 It was only a $10,000 hospital bill this time around.
 But once again, our 2017 premiums went up.

 This year, we’ve been paying a $797 per month premium with a $6,500 per person deductible.
 And lucky us, we received a notice a few weeks ago that our premium cracks the $1,000 mark next year with the same deductible.
 In Connecticut, we have two providers available, and we’re on the cheapest possible Bronze plan.
 As my family is just outside the 400% poverty level in terms of annual income, we receive no credits from the government, so I thought I had just two choices: Pay the $13,000 annual premiums plus whatever costs we incur or go without health insurance.